duckworthd/transmogrifier/_posts/2013-04-11-subgradient-descent.markdown

 derivative) is Subgradient Descent.
 In implementation, they are in fact identical.
 The only difference is on the assumptions placed on the objective function we wish to minimize, $f(x)$.
-If you were to follow the Subgradient Descent algorithm to walk down a mountain, it would look something like this
+If you were to follow the Subgradient Descent algorithm to walk down a mountain, it would look something like this,

 <div class="well">
   1. Look around you and see which way points the most downwards.
 If there are multiple directions that are equally downwards, just pick one.
-  2. Take a step in that direction
+  2. Take a step in that direction.
+Then repeat.
 </div>